 In the early 1990s, cordyceps enjoyed brief media attention, because of several records that were broken by long-distance Chinese runners.
 Many people assumed the Chinese athletes were using illegal anabolic steroids.
 Again, who could have ever guessed that shattering a world record could be accomplished by ingesting a parasite that grows on ants and other insects?

 In TCM applications, cordyceps is a tonic that’s used to replenish vital function.
-Modern research (such as a study in Phytochemistry; see below for reference) suggests that there’s convincing scientific information about the fungus that indicates significant pharmacological properties which are worth assessing.
-In research, like reishi, it has shown to support the immune system.
+In research studies, like reishi, cordyceps has been shown to support the immune system.